jan-bogaerts/mark/src/markdownCode.md

 - A transformer that wants to cache it's results uses an instance of this class to perform these tasks on it's results.
 - internally, the cache uses a dictionary that maps the keys to their results.
 - whenever the transformer calculates a result, it asks the cache to update it's dictionary by calling 'setResult'.
-- the cache stores the results in a json file.
+- the cache stores the results in a json file (saveCache).
   - if the 'is-dirty' flag is not set, no need to save the results
   - file writes are done async.
 The fs module should be remotely loaded through @electron/remote.
   - after saving the cache, the 'is-dirty' flag is reset.